Super Inday and the Golden Bibe (2010 film)

-Super Inday and the Golden Bibe is a remake of the original 1988 movie starring Maricel Soriano fantasy-adventure flick and is an official entry to 36th Metro Manila Film Festival.
-It is co-production of Regal Entertainment and Regal Multimedia, Inc. and was released on December 25, 2010.
-The film stars Marian Rivera as Super Inday and John Lapus as the Golden Bibe.
-The movie was distributed by GMA Pictures.
+Super Inday and the Golden Bibe (lit.
+'Super Missy and the Golden Duck') is a 2010 superhero fantasy-comedy film film directed by Mike Tuviera and starring Marian Rivera as Super Inday and John Lapus as the Golden Bibe.
+Produced by Regal Entertainment and Regal Multimedia, Inc and distributed by GMA Pictures.
+The film is a remake of the 1988 film starring Maricel Soriano and Ice Seguerra an official entry to 36th Metro Manila Film Festival and was released on December 25, 2010.

 Plot

 Inday (Marian Rivera) is a simple and innocent province girl with a loving mother.
 A fallen angel named Goldy (John Lapus) that can transform into a duck meets a tiyanak that was lost on her way to heaven, but he refuses for he cannot go to heaven until he gets a person do good and rewards him salvation.
 Then they met Inday.
 The meeting was suddenly interrupted by her neighbor to tell her that her mother is dying.

 She goes to the house, just as her mother reveals the painful truth, that she was just adopted by her after her real mother abandoned her in the woman's possession and that her real parents are on Manila and dies after that.
 Goldy, desperately decided that she can inherit his powers and she needs only to meet his conditions and criteria.
 As a trick, they hitchhike along with her, disguised as a mother and daughter that will find a way to Manila.
 The tiyanak carries her burial casket along and they disappeared just as the bus stops at Manila.
 As an innocent province-grown woman with no experience at work, she applies to work for a rich family, as a maid.
-The man is a business man, the kids are just spoiled and the wife has a secret.
+The man is a business man, the children are just spoiled and the wife has a secret.

-Goldy and the tiyanak try to help her secretly by giving her Goldy's golden eggs, that contain fractions of Goldy's power.
-The wife's youthful secret is when she sacrifices a kid to demons, she receives immortality and youthful appearance in exchange.
-However, she needs to sacrifice more children because her youthful appearance doesn’t last long.
+Goldy and the tiyanak try to help her secretly by giving her Goldy's golden eggs, that contain fragments of Goldy's power.
+The wife's youthful secret is when she sacrifices a child to demons, she receives immortality and youthful appearance in exchange.
+However, she needs to sacrifice more children to maintain her youth.
 So she raises an army to do her bidding, until the demons requested to kill her husband's descendants.
-As the demonic army tried to abduct the kids, Inday (with Goldy's help), repels the attackers, but was framed and fired by the woman for her actions.
+As the demonic army tried to abduct the children, Inday (with Goldy's help), repels the attackers, but was framed and fired by the woman for her actions.